-No longer are the children with disabilities left on hillside to perish like the days of Sparta, nor do they spend their lives in beds, hospitals.
-A great deal has changed not only in rehabilitation science but also the social climate has improved.
+No longer are the children with disabilities left on the hillside to perish like the days of Sparta, nor do they spend their lives in beds, hospitals.
+A great deal has changed not only in rehabilitation science but also in the social climate has improved.
 New frontiers in realizing optimal health, wellness, and fitness are being accomplished through research, public policy, advocacy, technological advances, and training and program development.

-To Bring the disabled persons into mainstream of life requires offering them all possible opportunities, especially physical therapy, to improve their motor capacities.
-In this regard exercising inside water permits them, irrespective of the handicap, to move quite freely without calipers, sticks, cruches, or wheelchairs.
-Such an independent exercise programme through unhurting active routines in water is called Aquatherapy.
+To Bring these persons into the mainstream life requires offering them all possible opportunities, especially physical therapy, to improve their motor capacities.
+In this regard exercising inside water permits them, irrespective of the handicap, to move quite freely without calipers, sticks, crutches, or wheelchairs.
+Such an independent exercise program through unhurting active routines in water is called Aquatherapy.

 Once you see these children you think these are really special children but they cannot walk or talk or see as normal ones.
-But seeing the enthusiasm at the pool side was amazing.
-Imagine watching a 12 year old completely blind girl by birth jumping from a 10 feet platform with confidence, is amazing.
+But seeing the enthusiasm at the poolside was amazing.
+Imagine watching a 12-year-old completely blind girl by birth jumping from a 10 feet platform with confidence, is amazing.

 Furat & Zeba who hail from Kudachi, Raibag who are suffering from a rare disease and they need very special treatment due to their illness are now getting trained to swim and over come their physical disabilities.

-There are many a success stories here, take Atesh Jadhav, who could not stand straight, after training here for three years he can now stand straight, see you straight in the eye and now he will be going to the aborad to participate in the swimming championship.
+There are many success stories here, take Atesh Jadhav, who could not stand straight, after training here for three years he can now stand straight, see you straight in the eye and now he will be going to the aborad to participate in the swimming championship.

 Sharad Kumbhar aged 8 years who is from Haveri is here with his parents to get trained and his parents told that they heard about this camp in a news channel and they have put themselves up here at a hotel so that they can get their son treated.

-Moin Mustaque Junned, a native of Kudachi in Raibag taluk who has now settled in Belgaum, has been suffering with a rare disease of zero-bone calcium.
+Moin Mustaque Junned, a native of Kudachi in Raibag taluk who has now settled in Belgaum, has been suffering from a rare disease of zero-bone calcium.
 Due to the delicate nature of his bones, he has hundreds of fractures all over his body.
 Moin neither could stand on his feet nor eat without someone’s help.
 Even a slight blow can result in another fracture.
-The doctors have suggested the family to take utmost care.
+The doctors have suggested the family take the utmost care.
 He won gold medals in 50m freestyle and 50m backstroke.
 He has been trained here.

-The children are not only trained by the experts but the elder children who have been trained here earlier take active part in training the new children.
+The children are not only trained by the experts but the elder children who have been trained here earlier take an active part in training the new children.

-You can contact: Umesh Kalghatgi – 9448187333 or Prasad Tendolkar – 9845429093.
+You can contact Umesh Kalghatgi – 9448187333 or Prasad Tendolkar – 9845429093.